 Ah yes, chocolate and peanut butter—everyone’s favorite combo.
 Because peanut butter is high in protein, these candies tend to be high in it, too, which is good for recovery.
 For example, peanut butter M&M’s have 3 grams of protein, which is a whopping 3 grams more than the big fat zero grams of protein found in jelly beans.
 But, if we’re being honest with you, something less refined like whole grain crackers with cheese or a banana with peanut butter, is really a much healthier choice.
 But you already knew that!

-Michelle LaFiura is the Social Media Associate at TMHQ and never passes up candy.
-You can find her on Instagram @TheLostJournalist.
+Michelle LaFiura manages social media at TMHQ and never passes up candy.
+You can find her on Instagram @MichelleMy_Belle.